scokobro/pandoc-abbreviations/README.md

 and, when the document is processed, end up with:

->## Studying international relations {-}
+>## Studying international relations
 >
 >The study of *international relations* has been proved to be **discombobulatory** and, as far as I know, is unlikely to lead to nirvana.

-Notice that you can use the usual markdown text formatting techniques around abbreviations.
+Notice that you can use the usual markdown headers and text formatting techniques around abbreviations.
 Punctuation is also preserved properly.

 And that's it really.